casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ((- Model 3.0: A Deep Q Reinforcement Learning model which tunes model 2.2 by balancing style specific music theory rewards with the LSTM based sequence model. )
 - Model   (Custom RNN) ) )

+(Theoretically, this is similar to training approaches used in Natural Language processing for building language context specific models (Reference needed).

+(This is confirmed by examination of both datasets, and th The general music data contains a distribution over all types and types of music, while the context dataset was aiming at a very specific syle.
+The second iteration was then trained on a style specific dataset to approach the musical style of the application domain. )

 "Music is an interesting test-bed for sequence generation, in that musical compositions adhere to a relatively well-defined set of structural rules.
 Any beginning music student learns that groups of notes belong to keys, chords follow progressions, and songs have consistent structures made up of musical phrases."
 (Jaques et. al., 2017).
 (Online)